Interaction-Grounded Learning with Action-inclusive Feedback: Main Algorithm

 \section{Main Algorithm}

 This section instantiates the algorithm for IGL with action-inclusive feedback, following the concept we introduced in Section~\ref{sec:solution_cpt}.
 For simplicity, we select the uniformly random policy $\pi_\unif$ as behavior policy $\mu$ in this section.
 That choice of $\mu$ can be further relaxed using an appropriate importance weight.
-We first introduce the empirical estimation of $\Lcal_a$ (defined in~\Eqref{eq:def_obj_a}) as follows.
+We first introduce the empirical estimation of $\Lcal_a$ as follows ($\Lcal_a$ is defined in~\Eqref{eq:def_obj_a}. $\Jcal_{\abar,\Dcal}$ estimates the spectral contrastive loss, which corresponds to $-\Lcal_a$).
 For any $\abar \in \Acal$, we define the following empirical estimation of the spectral contrastive loss:

 Using this definition, Algorithm~\ref{alg:IGL_x_CI} instantiates a version of the IGL algorithm with action-inclusive feedback.
 Without loss of generality, we also assume $\rho^{\pi_\bad^a}_a \leq \nicefrac{1}{2}$ for Assumption~\ref{asmp:pi_bad}(b) for all $a \in \Acal$ in this section.
 The case of $\rho^{\pi_\bad^a}_a > \nicefrac{1}{2}$ for some action $a$ can be addressed by modifying the symmetry-breaking step properly in Algorithm~\ref{alg:IGL_x_CI}.